Client ResourcesCase StudyWorking with Clients

 Your target audience could include the following:

-Recruiting testers familiar with the product is crucial, such as friends and family members willing to provide honest feedback.
-If you're interested in collecting feedback from someone who doesn't use the product, you may want to consider using online forums or social media channels.
+Recruiting testers familiar with the product, such as friends and family members willing to provide honest feedback, is crucial.
+If you want to collect feedback from someone who doesn't use the product, you may consider using online forums or social media channels.

-During the recruitment phase, it's essential to keep track of the testers' feedback and ensure you don't over-ask or ask redundant questions.
+During the recruitment phase, keeping track of the testers' feedback is essential to ensuring you don't over-ask or ask redundant questions.
 Also, try to have the testers complete the task without any external influence from friends or family.

 Here are a few other tips to keep in mind when recruiting testers: